tutcsis/SDCF/README.md

 # The SDCF: Semi-automatically structured Dataset of Citation Functions

 This repository stores an official dataset of citation functions of the paper **"SDCF: Semi-automatically structured Dataset of Citation Functions"**.
 This research aims to build a new dataset of citation functions.
-Our work was motivated by the fact that existing datasets consist of limited labels and contains few instances.
-Moreover, most of existing labels of citation function were built using limited research scopes.
+Our work was motivated by the fact that existing datasets consist of limited labels and contain few instances.
+Moreover, most of the existing labels of citation functions were built using limited research scopes.

-The contribrution of this paper provided in this repository are:
+The contribution of this paper provided in this repository are:
 1. A new [labeling scheme](#labeling-scheme-of-citation-functions) of citation functions containing five coarse labels and 21 fine-grained labels.
 2. A [labeling guidance](https://github.com/tutcsis/SDCF/tree/main/Labeling%20instructions), for annotators.
 3. A [development dataset](https://github.com/tutcsis/SDCF/tree/main/Development%20datasets), which consists of 5,668 manually labeled instances.